 Day Five—October 15, 2019—Queen of the Nile

 Exploring Cairo’s medieval art and architecture with your knowledgeable guide.
 Step through Bab Zuweila, one of the three remaining old city gates, and into another world.
 Visit the UNESCO World Heritage sites, the Saladin Citadel of Cairo and the Great Mosque of Muhammad Ali Pasha, where you will marvel at intricacies of Islamic art from the 14th and 18th centuries.
 Enjoy lunch together at a local restaurant with stunning views of the city and citadel.
-Enjoy a little free time downtown, you can wander the alleys in the afternoon and find an open-air ahwa, or cafe and tea shop, for a quintessential shisha smoke and tea break amidst the bustle.
+Enjoy a little free time downtown, where you can wander the alleys in the afternoon and find an open-air ahwa, or cafe and tea shop, for a quintessential shisha smoke and tea break amidst the bustle.
 Tonight, make like Cleopatra and voyage down the world's longest river in a private felucca dinner boat, enjoying one final farewell dinner aboard.
 We’ll thank Osiris for giving Egypt beer, toasting to our journey that’s taken us to the heavens and back!
 Meals: Breakfast, Lunch, Dinner

 Day Six—October 16, 2019—A Horus’-Eye View Homeward